dlguswo333/dlguswo333.github.io/markdown/2024/08-17-en-migrate-blog-to-sveltekit-list-posts.md

 By the way, you must have seen this pagination from numerous services.
 It shows the current page with highlight, and several pages before the current and also pages after the current.
-But I wanted to show the first and the last page always and I did it.
+But I wanted to show the first and the last page always.

 ![post-pagination-blueprint-2](/img/08-17-en-migrate-blog-to-sveltekit-list-posts/post-pagination-blueprint-2.png)